customer-dynamics/c3-amazon-connect/docs/GETTING-STARTED.md

 ### Setting Up Your Flows

 Once the stack has been deployed, you will need to configure your Amazon Connect flows to utilize the resources that have been deployed.
-The following steps will guide you through the process of setting up your flows.
+The following steps will guide you through the process of setting up your flows